 - Project Title (preferably no more than 20 words)

 - A proposed FLC Materials Budget that lists books and other resources to be purchased by CETL for use by FLC participants.
 This budget cannot exceed $750 and cannot be used to purchase items not covered by state funds

 - A list of 4 to 6 FLC Participants (not including the FLC Coordinator).
-The SoTL Funding Committee will consider applications that list at least 4 Participants (in other words, the FLC Coordinator may still recruit up to 2 other Participants after acceptance).
+The Faculty Development Committee will consider applications that list at least 4 Participants (in other words, the FLC Coordinator may still recruit up to 2 other Participants after acceptance).

 - Proposed FLC meetings/activities/objectives each month during Fall and Spring semesters with a description of the final product that FLC members will develop.

 - The FLC Coordinator's signature and date on the Letter of Understanding.

 - The name of the FLC Coordinator's supervisor (chair or director; dean if the FLC Coordinator is a chair or director) with the supervisor's signature and date.
 (Please share your Project Abstract, Project Description, and Cover Sheet with your supervisor before obtaining this signature.)